TestardR/bulk_payment_service/docs/README.md

 You can find the following files to help you on your way:
 - `sample1.json`, `sample2.json`: the bulk transfer requests you receive,
-- `qonto_accounts.sqlite`: a sample SQLite database you can use.
+- `payment_accounts.sqlite`: a sample SQLite database you can use.

 The bulk transfer request is a JSON document, with the contract: